History of Crystal Palace F.C.: Ups and downs (1993–98)

-Two administrations (1998–2010)
+Two administrations, recovery and promotion (1998–2013)

 The club's European venture was brief, entering the UEFA Intertoto Cup in the Third Round with a tie against Samsunspor of Turkey, Palace lost 0–4 on aggregate.
 Terry Venables had returned to the club for a second spell after being appointed head coach, but the dream of success for the 1998–99 season quickly turned sour due to owner Mark Goldberg being unable to sustain his financial backing of the club and they were placed into administration.
 Venables left and Steve Coppell returned to manage Palace once again, with Peter Morley installed as temporary chairman.
-Coppell guided the club to two mid-table finishes, and in July 2000, Singapore financier Jerry Lim purchased an almost bankrupt Crystal Palace, immediately selling the club on to millionaire businessman and lifelong fan Simon Jordan.
+Coppell guided the club to consecutive mid-table finishes and in July 2000, Singapore financier Jerry Lim purchased an almost bankrupt Crystal Palace, immediately selling the club on to millionaire businessman and lifelong fan Simon Jordan.
 Soon after taking control, Jordan replaced Coppell with Alan Smith who returned to the club for a second spell as manager.
-Despite reaching the League Cup semi-finals, Smith was sacked in April 2001, with relegation to the third tier looking imminent.
+Despite reaching the semi-final of the League Cup, Smith was sacked in April 2001, with relegation to the third tier looking imminent.
 Long-serving coach and former Palace player Steve Kember was put in temporary charge of the first team alongside Terry Bullivant, and relegation was avoided on the last day of the season with an 87th-minute Dougie Freedman goal away to Stockport County.